Warning: Undefined array key "HTTP_ACCEPT_LANGUAGE" in /var/www/html/check_language.php on line 6

-Binom Protection (Beta) — is our complex anti-fraud detection solution.
+Binom Protect — is our complex anti-fraud detection solution, that runs locally in your tracker.

 - Detecting VPN/Proxy and traffic from data centers